 Automation and artificial intelligence (AI) can play a key role in just about any healthcare organization’s revenue cycle management (RCM) – provided they are properly vetted and optimized.
+To be effective, AI and automation investments must align with organizational readiness, operational priorities, and measurable outcomes rather than being deployed as point solutions.
 To ensure that happens, a comprehensive automation/AI strategy will include carefully evaluating the revenue cycle department’s people, processes, and current technologies to identify a proper fit.
-(Download our white paper here.)
+Healthcare organizations seeking practical guidance on separating AI hype from operational reality can benefit from evidence-based perspectives on revenue cycle automation strategy that focus on real-world use cases, governance, and financial outcomes.
+Learn more about how to cut through the hype and set realistic expectations for the roles of both automation and AI in RCM.

-• People: Carefully consider labor resource management and skillsets to identify any gaps and determine the team’s technical aptitude, as well as to determine whether outsourcing or bringing in outside consultants might be beneficial.
+- People: Carefully consider labor resource management and skillsets to identify any gaps and determine the team’s technical aptitude, as well as to determine whether outsourcing or bringing in outside consultants might be beneficial.
+This includes understanding where staff time is currently consumed by repetitive, rules-based tasks versus work requiring judgment, analysis, or clinical expertise.
+In some cases, outsourcing or external support may be appropriate to accelerate adoption while minimizing disruption.

-• Current technologies: Organizations with highly manual RCM processes will require a solution that is vastly different from those that may have already started to automate specific tasks.
+- Current technologies: Healthcare organizations with highly manual RCM processes will require a solution that is vastly different from those that may have already started to automate specific tasks.
+Implementing AI revenue cycle management can help optimize these workflows efficiently.

 It is also important to have a clear understanding of where AI and automation make the most sense.
 For example, one aspect of RCM where it can have a significant impact is in maximizing revenues by reducing denials and payment delays.
 This is particularly true given that payers are already using AI to deny claims upfront.
 AI and automation can also go a long way toward helping RCM achieve compliance and ensure the organization’s reputation is in the proper shape.